AdhamAfis/Lex/README.md

 The lexer can be easily extended with:

 1. **New Language Support**:
-   Add new language configurations in `LanguageConfig.cpp`
+   - Add new language configurations in `LanguageConfig.cpp`
+   - Or create JSON plugin files in the `plugins/` directory

 2. **Additional Token Types**:
    Extend the `TokenType` enum in `Token.h`